sergio-sastre/AndroidUiTestingUtils/README.md

 - [Design a pixel perfect Android app 🎨](https://sergiosastre.hashnode.dev/design-a-pixel-perfect-android-app-with-screenshot-testing)

 In the near future, there are plans to also support, among others:
-1. FragmentScenario
-2. Reduce snapshot testing flakiness
+1. Reduce snapshot testing flakiness
-3. Folding features
+2. Folding features
-4. Enable Accessibility features
+3. Enable Accessibility features

 ## Sponsors
 Thanks to [Screenshotbot](https://screenshotbot.io) for their support!